LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 	Click on the Open Folder button

 Then navigate to the folder containing the XML files and click OK.
-If the tool XML file is present and its structure is correct, the list of user profiles will appear in the drop-down list.
+If the tool XML file is present and its structure is correct, the list of user profiles will appear in the drop-down list (:numref:`figSelectConfigFolder`).

 .. _figSelectConfigFolder: